hmrc/nrs-retrieval-frontend/README.md

     Given I am a user authenticated via Stride but without the enrolment nrs_digital_investigator When I navigate to /nrs-retrieval/test-only/check-authorisation
-    Then a call is made to the nrs-retrieval endpoint /test-only/check-authorisation And content is served which shows that nrs-retrieval has deduced that I am authenticated in Stride but not authorised for NRS
+    Then a call is made to the nrs-retrieval endpoint /test-only/check-authorisation And content is served which shows that nrs-retrieval has deduced that I am authenticated via Stride but not authorised for NRS